 We’ll start by salt and peppering the ribs then coating them with flour.
 Shake off the excess flour and brown in two tablespoons of vegetable oil until golden on each side.
 Remove to a paper towel to drain.

 The next step is to add a tablespoon of fennel and some apple juice.
 We’re big fan of fennel, so as you can see that spoon is heaping.
-You can also add caraway if you’d like…we don’t.
+You can also add caraway if you’d like.

 We’ll slice an apple and then place those on top of the sauerkraut in the crockpot.

 The final step is to snuggle the ribs on the top.
-Cover and cook on low all day.
+Cover and cook for 8 hours.

 - salt/pepper to taste